MUST-KNOW before you book your accommodation in Bali

 But before choosing the exact type of accommodation, equally if not more important, is to figure out, in which area to stay in Bali.

 Travelers can dive into the busy social scene in popular areas or enjoy an exclusive getaway in the boutique hotels, tranquil private villas, and vacation rental properties found also in the more remote areas of the island.
 Backpackers will be surprised by the clean, relaxing accommodation available on a tight budget, even in the more popular areas.
 Those who want luxury can live like royalty at a very reasonable price almost anywhere on the island.

-So before you go ahead and hit the hotel and villa listings and booking engines at booking.com, agoda, or airbnb etc…. we strongly suggest you get familiar with the main AREAS of Bali first!
-Each area in Bali is indeed quite different.
+So before you go ahead and look for your accommodation we strongly suggest you get familiar with the main DESTINATIONS of Bali first!
+Each destination in Bali is indeed quite different.
 For many travelers, it’s great to change location every 4 or 5 days and explore multiple areas during holidays.
-And that’s something we would also suggest you do.
-So it is important to know what Bali’s more than a dozen available distinctive areas suit you, and suit your expectations.
+And that’s something we would also suggest Bali travelers to do.
+So it is important to know which of Bali’s more than a dozen available distinctive areas suit you, and suit your expectations.